KingsleyData-design/HR-ANALYTICS-EMPLOYEE-ATTRITION-AND-PERFORMANCE-ANALYSIS-DASHBOARD/README.md

 - **Sales has it worse than every other department.** HR's not far behind.
 R&D is the most stable.
 - **Entry-level roles bleed the most people** — makes sense given the tenure pattern, people are leaving before they even get promoted once.

-## So what should the company actually do about it?
+## Recommendations — So what should the company actually do about it?

 - **Look hard at overtime policy.** If 3 out of 4 people are working overtime and it's tied to the biggest attrition spike, that's not a coincidence — it's burnout.
 Worth checking if workload's actually manageable or if headcount's just too thin.
 - **Fix onboarding and the first two years, not just hiring.** Since people leave earliest, the problem isn't attracting talent — it's keeping them once they're in.
 Better mentorship, clearer growth paths, and early check-ins could catch people before they check out.